rohan9kulkarni/rohankulkarni.github.io/content/physics_literature/ug/qm.md

 - <span style = "color:#3db18b"> **A Modern Approach to Quantum Mechanics - Townsend** </span> <br>
   He mentions in his preface that he uses Feynman's and Sakurai's books as his primary motivation.
 Although, the goal of both the books is drastically different, they are excellent individually.
 Feynman's books caters to the very beginner in QM and Sakurai's book is literally a graduate level text focusing heavily on advanced topics that eventually would help one transition to Quantum field theory (QFT) in general or Condensed matter physics or Atomic and molecular physics.
 Townsend's book does a brilliant job in finding the middle ground.
 He also covers path integrals which are the bread-and-butter of QFT.
 I personally enjoyed reading this book after I had a decent knowledge of QM already.
 But, I can easily see it being used as an introductory text.

 - <span style = "color:#3db18b">**Principles of Quamtum mechanics - Rammaruti Shankar**  </span> <br>This fat, hardbound (usually) red book covers everything you need in QM.
 From the basics of linear algebra needed to Born approximation needed to transition to QFT, he covers every single topic (Including path integrals).
 Why is this in beginner books?
-Because, its the best reference out there for any topic you need.
+It's the best reference out there for any topic you need.

 - <span style = "color:#3db18b">**A student's guide to Schrodinger's equation - Daniel Fleisch**</span> <br>This 150 page booklet is in no manner a substitution to a proper text like Griffiths.
 But, it does a wonderful job in summarizing the most important results.
 This is an excellent resource to get an gist of what you will be learning.